instabotai/instabotai-webgui/README.md

 # Instabot WebGui (In-Development)
-This version does only works with a few functions, i have only build on this for 24 hours.
+This version does only work with a few functions, i have only build on this for 24 hours.
 I will make it work better over the next few days.

 Run: